cyberbotics/webots/docs/guide/web-scene.md

 - Once removed, it is not possible to recreate a `webots-view` element on the same page.
 However there is some workarounds:
     - Reload the page
     - Close the simulation (with `close()` in the case of animation and `disconnect()` in the case of streaming viewer) and hide the `webots-view` with the help of css.
-    - Keeping a reference to the `webots-view` element allow you to remove it from the page and insert it again.
+    - Keeping a reference to the `webots-view` element allows you to remove it from the page and insert it again.
 As in the following example:
     ```
     let webotsView;
     function create() {